Ysabel Birkbeck

-Ysabel Hunter née Birkbeck (1890–1973) was a British ambulance driver and war memoirist.
+Ysabel Hunter née Birkbeck (16 June, 1890–1973) was a British ambulance driver and war memoirist.
 Her parents were Henry Birkbeck, a London-born banker, and Ysabel Birkbeck (née Elwes), a toymaker and philanthropist.
 Ysabel had a privileged upbringing, which she rejected in favour of art and wartime service during both the First and Second World Wars.

 War service

 Birkbeck saw very active service in the First World War, driving an ambulance in Russia alongside Elsie Inglis and her field hospital, attached to the First Serbian Division.
 In December 1915, she was in Russia as part of a solidarity effort by the British government in support of their ally.
-She ended up in Moldovia, and eventually was part of the Scottish Women's Hospital volunteers who worked to get their equipment across the Danube River near Tulcea with support from the British Armoured Car group.
+She ended up in Moldovia, and eventually was part of the volunteers of the Scottish Women's Hospitals for Foreign Service who worked to get their equipment across the Danube River near Tulcea with support from the British Armoured Car group.
 She was on the Romanian front from 1916 to 1917.

 She was also part of the retreat from Dobruja.
 During the retreat, Birkbeck and other members of the Scottish Women's Hospital volunteers had nothing more than the clothes they were wearing.
-In her diaries, she said witnessing the pain of the soldiers being evacuated was one that would stick with her for the rest of her life.
+In her diaries, she said that witnessing the pain of the soldiers being evacuated was one memory that would stick with her for the rest of her life.

 During this period, she treated both Serbian and Russian soldiers while being very close to the front lines.
 At one point, she was caught in the middle of an air raid near Medigidia.
 The incident resulted in her ambulance getting a flat tire.
 While she got out to fix it, her three passengers ran for cover.